tomislavjezidzic/cursor-tracker/README.md

 ### Attributes

 <b>angle</b><br/>
--(deggress) in relation to the center of the element
+-(degres) in relation to the center of the element

 <b>angleRad</b><br/>
 -(radians) in relation to the center of the element